sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/current_limitations_of_code_insights.md

 > NOTE: many of the above-listed features will become available for insights over all repositories as well.
 The above list is ordererd top-down, where items on the top of the list will arrive roughly sooner than items on the bottom.

-### Limitations specific to automatically generated data series
+### Limitations specific to "Detect and track patterns" insights (automatically generated data series)

 Please see [Current limitations of automatically generated data series](automatically_generated_data_series.md#current-limitations).